 Tapping (TFT & EFT)

-The space between therapy and coaching
+the space between therapy and coaching

 Because life happens

-The space between therapy and coaching
+the space between therapy and coaching

 Because life happens